digital marketing guide

 - Comprehensive analytics tools are offered to social media advertisers, enabling you to tailor your ads to your ideal customer.

 - Ads are extremely targeted.
-Choose your audience specifically, even down to hobbies, professional memberships, and geolocation.
+Choose your audience specifically, even down to hobbies and professional memberships.

 - Social media advertising is an effective way to build your business brand.
 Do remember to mix a lot of “social” in with a little bit of “promotion.”